background

 Applicable to: Level 3 contractors

-What It Involves: Organizations seeking Level 3 certification, which involves handling the most sensitive DoD information, will be subject to assessments led by government officials.
-These assessments are the most rigorous and require extensive documentation and implementation of advanced cybersecurity measures.
+DoD contractors seeking Level 3 certification, which involves handling the most sensitive Department of Defense information, will be subject to security assessments led by DoD assessors.
+These assessments are the most rigorous and evaluate all NIST SP 800-171 requirements along with the enhanced cybersecurity measures from NIST SP 800-172.

-Organizations seeking this certification level must coordinate with the Department of Defense’s DIBCAC for a government-led assessment.
+Organizations seeking this certification level must coordinate with the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) for a government-led assessment.
 This process typically begins with a pre-assessment meeting to discuss scope, timing, and process.

-Like C3PAOs, government assessors will review key documentation, such as the SSP and POA&M. They will also conduct on-site evaluations including interviews and technical testing, and examine evidence like logs and configurations to verify control effectiveness.
+Like C3PAOs, government assessors will review key documentation, such as the SSP and POA&M. They will also conduct on-site evaluations including interviews and technical testing, and examine evidence like logs and configurations to verify that advanced security safeguards are implemented and effective.

 The DoD assessor will enter the assessment information electronically into the eMASS, that will electronically transmit the assessment results into SPRS.
 A senior official from the organization must affirm continuing compliance with the specified security requirements after every DoD assessment and annually thereafter.
-Affirmations are entered electronically in SPRS.
+Annual affirmations are entered electronically in SPRS.

 FAQs